 Whenever we travel to a new city, we are looking forward to trying its food specialties.
-That’s why I’m sharing with you my top 10 French food specialties you can get in Paris if you happen to come to Paris!
+That’s why I’m sharing with you my top 10 French food specialties you absolutely have to try in Paris!

 Some beef steak and yummy fries: Steak-frites

 At Relais de l’Entrecôte, located at 20 rue Saint-Benoît in the Saint-Germain neighborhood, you won’t be handed a menu.
 The waiter just needs to know how cooked you like your meat.
 Shortly after, a seasoned salad is brought to your table.
 And get ready to enjoy a delicious beef steak and the most delicious and crispiest fries.
 If you want to know a few more places to eat the steak-frites, read this article.